crossbario/crossbar/README.md

 At it's core, Crossbar.io provides a flexible and scalable communication infrastructure for application components to talk to each other.
 This communication infrastructure is based on **Unified Routing** and **WAMP**:

 >[**Unified Routing**](http://wamp.ws/why/#unified_routing) provides applications components with two communication patterns to use: remote procedure calls and publish & subscribe.
 In both patterns, the application components involved are fully decoupled by Crossbar.io which dynamically routes calls and events between the former. [**WAMP**](http://wamp.ws) is an open, standardized protocol that runs native on WebSocket.

-**Unified Routing** allows Crossbar.io to provide developers with a powerful approach:

-1. Composing a system from a set of self-contained, independent services or application components

-2. Distributing application components freely across system resources like nodes, independent of the application communication paths

-We think above approach is scalable in terms of developement and deployment, and in particular allows developers to create more advanced systems with less complexity and in less time.

 Complementing the core application routing services, Crossbar.io features: